NGC 3092 - Lenticular Galaxy in Sextans

-NGC 3092 - Lenticular Galaxy is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 3092 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 3092 - Lenticular Galaxy in Sextans is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 3092 - Lenticular Galaxy in Sextans in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 3092